SkillsFundingAgency/tl-marketing-and-communication/README.md

 ```

 - `CacheExpiryInSeconds` - Default cache time (in seconds) used for caching providers and qualifications.
+- `EmployerSiteSettings`
-- `EmployerSupportSiteUrl` needs to be the address of the Zendesk Employer Support site.
+  - `SiteUrl` needs to be the address of the Zendesk Employer Support site.
+  - Article settings should be the url fragment which will be appended to the site url and point to the articles on Zendesk.
 - `TableStorageConnectionString` defaults to Azure Storage Emulator.
 If you want to use a cloud table, set the connection string here.
 - `PostcodeCacheExpiryInSeconds` - the time (in seconds) to keep postcodes cached.
 Used to reduce repeated calls to postcodes.io.
 - `PostcodeRetrieverBaseUrl` is usually `https://api.postcodes.io/`.